Fullmeals.

 Step 7: Cook Lamb Curry: Temper Spices and Aromatics

 Heat 3 tbsp of ghee in a heavy-bottomed pot or Dutch oven over medium heat.
-Add 2 fresh bay leaves, 4-5 cardamom pods, 4-5 cloves, 1 tsp cumin seeds, and 1 cinnamon stick.
-Temper the spices until fragrant, about .
-Add 1.5 cups diced onions and caramelize for a few minutes.
+Add 2 fresh bay leaves, 4-5 cardamom pods, 4-5 cloves, 1 tsp cumin seeds, and 1 cinnamon stick. the spices until fragrant, about .
+Add 1.5 cups onions and for a few minutes.
 Add 1.5 tbsp ginger garlic paste and cook for another few minutes.

 Step 8: Cook Lamb Curry: Brown Lamb and Simmer

-Add the seasoned lamb chunks to the pot and cook for , stirring occasionally, until the lamb starts to render its fat and brown.
-Add 2 cups diced tomatoes (fresh or canned) and cook down to build the gravy, about .
+Add the seasoned lamb chunks to the pot and cook for , stirring occasionally, until the lamb starts to its fat and brown.
+Add 2 cups tomatoes (fresh or canned) and cook down to build the gravy, about .
 Add 1.5 tbsp garam masala and salt to taste.
 Add 2-3 cups of water to cover the lamb.
-Cover the pot and simmer for about on medium-low heat, or until the lamb is fork-tender and falling apart.
-The liquid will reduce over time.
+Cover the pot and for about on medium-low heat, or until the lamb is fork-tender and falling apart.
+The liquid will over time.
 Garnish with fresh cilantro.

 Step 9: Prepare Greens for Saag